Applications Due: April 15, 2018

 - A one-year commitment, renewable up to four years, starting in September.

-- Eight to ten hours per week assisting with exhibitions, development, education, facilities, and community arts.
+- Four hours per week assisting with exhibitions, development, education, facilities, and community arts.

 - Residencies are for early to mid-career artists who have completed undergraduate and/or graduate degrees, or have equivalent years of experience.